A2 Fire Rated Aluminium Cladding

 - Linear pipe thermal insulation products

-Although the government banned the use of combustible materials in the external walls of new schools, hospitals, care homes, student accommodation and for residential buildings of more than 18 metres in height in December 2018, they now plan to go significantly further, by lowering the 18 metre height threshold to at most 11 metres.
+Although the government banned the use of combustible materials in the external walls of new schools, hospitals, care homes, student accommodation and for residential buildings of more than 18 metres in height in December 2018, they are now consuting on plans to go significantly further, by lowering the 18 metre height threshold to at most 11 metres.

 Our aluminium cladding, Dura Cladding Aluminium, successfully is designed to achieve the classification of A2-s1, d0, in recognition of its low smoke volume and the absence of droplets in the event of a fire.